How to Create Kafka Clusters

 We currently support Kafka version 3.8.
 To view available major versions for new clusters, use the /v2/databases/options response.

-Create a Database Cluster Using the CLI
+Create a Database Cluster Using Automation

 To create a database using doctl, you need to provide values for the --engine, --region, and --size flags.
 Use the doctl databases options engines, doctl databases options regions, and doctl databases options slugs commands, respectively, to get a list of available values.

-Create a Database Cluster Using the API
+Create a Database Cluster via API

 To create a database using the API, you need to provide values for the engine, region, and size fields, which specify the database’s engine, its datacenter, and its configuration (number of CPUs, amount of RAM, and hard disk space).
 Use the /v2/databases/options endpoint to get a list of available values.